 DAY 9: SANTORINI

 A day at leisure to enjoy the beach and know better this unique island.
 One of the jewels of small volcanic archipelagos five islands is undoubtedly Santorini.
-Santorini was created due to a volcanic eruption culminated in the explosion of a volcano caldera, therefore, its rugged landscapes dotted with huge cliffs.
+Santorini was created due to a volcanic eruption that culminated in the explosion of a volcano caldera, therefore, its rugged landscapes dotted with huge cliffs.

 Santorini’s capital, Fira, with white-washed houses, narrow streets and open-air cafes that cling to a cliff, is at the top of the beautiful island where you can enjoy the beautiful views of the bay.
 Discover Santorini villages that retain their authenticity, with beautiful blue and white buildings and barren volcanic rocks.
 It is a very fascinating and picturesque island.
 A magical place that has nothing to do with the rest of the Greek islands, a place to spread the peaceful and hospitable nature of its people.